John M. Olin: Business

 Olin started his career in 1913 as a chemical engineer for his father's Western Cartridge Company, a predecessor of Olin Industries, Inc. In 1935, following Western Cartridge's acquisition of the Winchester Repeating Arms Company, he was named first vice-president of the merged Winchester-Western and head of the Winchester division.
 He became president of Olin Industries in 1944 and upon merger of the company with Mathieson Chemical Corporation in 1954 became chairman of the board of the new corporation, named Olin Mathieson Chemical Corporation.
 Subsequently, the name was shortened to Olin Corporation.
 Olin retired as chairman of the board in 1957 to become chairman of the executive committee, a position he held until he was elected honorary chairman of the board in 1963.

 Olin was an inventor or co-inventor of 24 United States patents in the field of arms and ammunition manufacture and design and was responsible for numerous developments in ballistics.

 John Merrill Olin died in 1982 at age 89 at his home in East Hampton, New York.

+Conservative activism

+Olin, through his Olin Foundation, created Centers focusing on the intersection of Law and Economics within law schools including Harvard, Yale, UVA, and Stanford.
+He helped fund the Heritage Foundation, Hoover Institute, American Enterprise Institute, and the Federalist Society.